 Nafamostat's market opportunity is multifaceted.
 The oral form could be used alone or in combination with other antiviral drugs that target separate processes needed for virus product, such as RNA replication or viral protein processing.
-Nafamostat delivered orally was evaluated in a Phase 1 study for safety and tolerability with the anticipation of further evaluating an oral nafamostat drug product again COVID.
-At this time the oral nafamostat program is not the company's primary focus.
+Nafamostat delivered orally was evaluated in a Phase 1 study for safety and tolerability with the anticipation of further evaluating an oral nafamostat drug product against COVID in Phase 2 trials, however at this time the oral nafamostat program is not the company's primary focus.